In a few seconds, you’re going to see a popup appear on the bottom right of your screen.

 02: Pick A Goal:

-Before you pick the type of popup you like, you also have to first choose the goal you want to optimize for and track.
+Before you pick the type of popup you like, you must first choose the goal you want to optimize for and track.

 The different goal types are: